-The timing of a loan’s funding depends on the loan’s purpose (purchase vs. refinance), the occupancy (owner occupied vs. non-owner occupied), and the seller (individual vs. a builder).
+The timing depends on the loan’s purpose (purchase vs. refinance), the occupancy (owner occupied vs. non-owner occupied), and the seller (individual vs. a builder).

 Most purchase home loans (and non-owner-occupied refinances) close and fund on the same day.
-Conversely, refinances on primary homes mandate a three-day-rescission period before funding (see below for more details).
+Conversely, refinances on primary homes mandate a three-day-rescission period before that happens (see below for more details).

 - Loan Packaging & Lender’s Disclosures (1-2 days)